Tiger Woods

 Eldrick Tont "Tiger" Woods (born December 30, 1975) is an American professional golfer.
-He is tied for first in PGA Tour wins, ranks second in men's major championships, and holds numerous golf records.
-Woods is widely regarded as one of the greatest golfers of all time and is one of the most famous athletes in modern history.
-He is an inductee of the World Golf Hall of Fame.
+He is widely regarded as one of the greatest golfers of all time and as one of the most famous athletes in modern history.
+Woods is tied for first in PGA Tour wins, ranks second in men's major championships, holds numerous golf records, and is an inductee of the World Golf Hall of Fame.